minoku/FixQueue/README.md

 FixQueue
 ========

-Simplest Queue module to make a fixed size queue on your platform and apps.
+Simplest Queue package to make a fixed size queue on your platform and apps.

-You just need to use FixQueue-based queues.
+You just need to import and use FixQueue-based queues.

 =======